logzio/documentation/docs/shipping/AWS/aws-lambda-extensions.md

 Give your logs some time to get from your system to ours.

-{@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboard to enhance the observability of your logs.
+Install the pre-built dashboard to enhance the observability of your logs.

 <!-- logzio-inject:install:grafana:dashboards ids=["4yDXMhmHwfDYvOO8o0SGon"] -->